Robert-Beane/theoryProject/README.md

 This file had the same format as ```index.csv``` but consisted of randomly selected images of specific characters.
 We attempted adding our own images of the same characters to the training dataset but found that our accuracy became much more inconsistent.
 We also decided to use our testing dataset as our validation dataset.
 This could also be a cause for the low validation accuracy we see in our network.

 ## Design Process

+### Architecture Change

+As mentioned previously, we ended up converting the neural network from a MLP to a CNN.
+In an attempt to try and mitigate the accuracy problem, we tried condensing the now non-existent Harry Potter and Jurassic World categories into an Other category to try and see if the accuracy would improve, but it did nothing worth noting.
+The subcategories (which is really what the neural network is after) were still the same as they were before, just reorganized.
+At that point, we chose to give a convolutional neural network a try.
+The improvement made to the training and validation were immediately apparent.
+The training data went from being ~5% accurate to ~90% accurate, while the validation data went from being around the same low to ~30% accurate.
+The loss also increased for both, indicating that the process was not static.
+But, there was clearly an issue with overfitting.
+Thus, we ended up tinkering with the code to see if we could mitigate that issue.

 ### Code Tinkering